rust-lang/rust-wiki-backup/Note-getting-started-developing-Rust.md

 * You can update MinGW components once you start it's console by using the command `mingw-get update`, this updates the package repository for MinGW.
 After which you can upgrade packages with `mingw-get upgrade`. **mingw-get upgrade will overwrite to latest versions of GCC as well, so you might have to upgrade to a lower version afterwards.**
 Using `mingw-get` alone will open a GUI interface for package management.

-(OPTIONAL - if using another Git installer or method than the above steps) :
+(OPTIONAL - if using another Git installer or method other than the Quick Steps) :

 * Put the git binary path *after* the MinGW path.
 So add a line like the following to your `.bashrc`: